Bruin-Dev/Intelygenz/docs/logging/services/intermapper-outage-monitor/repositories/notifications_repository/mark_email_as_read.md

 self._logger.info(f"Marking message {msg_uid} from the inbox of {email_account} as read")
 ```

-* If there's an error while posting the data to the `notifier`:
+* If there's an error while posting the data to the `email-bridge`:
   ```python
   err_msg = f"An error occurred while marking message {msg_uid} as read -> {e}"
   [...]